brandonroberts/angular/aio/content/getting-started/index-v2.md

 <!--
 You develop apps in the context of an Angular workspace.
 A workspace contains the files for one or more projects.
 A project is the set of files that comprise an app, a library, or end-to-end (e2e) tests.  -->

-To create a new project in StackBlitz, [click here](https://stackblitz.com/fork/ng-getting-started-ed34c9).
+<live-example name="getting-started-v0" noDownload title="Click here to create your new project in StackBlitz"></live-example>.

 StackBlitz creates a new Angular workspace and an initial app project.
 The initial app includes the `app-root` component mentioned above, as well as other app and configuration files.
 The `app-root` component is responsible for displaying "Angular Getting Started" in the preview pane on the right.